cloudflare/cloudflare-docs/content/ssl/keyless-ssl/configuration/public-dns.md

 1. Open a Terminal and run `openssl rand -hex 24` to generate a long, random hostname such as `11aa40b4a5db06d4889e48e2f738950ddfa50b7349d09b5f.example.com`.
-2. Add this record via your DNS provider’s interface as an **A** or **AAAA** record pointing to the IP address of your Keyless SSL server.
+2. Add this record via your DNS provider's interface as an **A** or **AAAA** record pointing to the IP address of your Keyless SSL server.
 3. Use this hostname as the server hostname during initialization of your Keyless SSL server.

 {{<Aside type="warning">}}